by Frank Thomas Smith

 “Since socialism entered English around 1830, it has acquired several different meanings.
 It refers to a system of social organization in which private property and the distribution of income are subject to social control, but the conception of that control has varied, and the term has been interpreted in widely diverging ways, ranging from statist to libertarian, from Marxist to liberal.
 In the modern era, “pure” socialism has been seen only rarely and usually briefly in a few Communist regimes.
 Far more common are systems of social democracy, now often referred to as “democratic socialism,” in which extensive state regulation, with limited state ownership, has been employed by democratically elected governments (as in Sweden and Denmark) in the belief that it produces a fair distribution of income without impairing economic growth.”
 [Merriam-Webster dictionary]

-Alexander Solzhenitsyn and Rudolf Steiner were much more attuned to the spiritual artistic realm of society than is Bernie Sanders.
+Alexander Solzhenitsyn and Rudolf Steiner were much more attuned to the spiritual and artistic realms of society than is Bernie Sanders.
 Nevertheless, they both spoke out criticizing the socio-political order of things and recommending solutions.
 We would be justified in placing them both under the heading of “Moral Socialism”, however different their approaches.

 Solzhenitsyn was a relentlessly courageous critic of the Soviet Russian regime and, to the dismay of the “left of the West”, an opponent of Marxism.
 Although he deplored state power, he also criticized western capitalism for being greedy and materialist.
 As long as socialism is not state socialism and reflects religious morality, he would accept it.
 I believe it was he who originally coined the term “moral socialism”.